alxelerator/FEAST2/README.md

 # FEAST2
-Optimized FEAST microbiome source tracking
+Optimized FEAST microbiome source tracking [work in progress]

 This package extends and contains slightly tweaked/debugged versions of scripts of the FEAST package from [cozygene github](https://github.com/cozygene/FEAST) (not updated last 5 years).